Artist

 The original picture used for the LP

 had the six members of Yoice, but at the time of its release Mauro Rattaggi has left the group, so he was hidden under a blue stripe printed on the cover.
-The Akarma reissue has a retouched picture of the five Analogy members without the blue stripe which has been added to the record like the japanese albums' obi's.
+The Akarma reissue has a retouched picture of the five Analogy members without the blue stripe which has been added to the record like the Japanese albums' obi's.

 The CD reissue by Garden of Delights issued in 2001 contains an unreleased extra track, Milan on a sunday morning.